Environmental Practitioner Licensure

 This office does not meet with visitors who do not have a scheduled appointment.
 A drop-box is available at the 1st floor security desk at 410 Capitol Avenue should individuals wish to submit applications, fees or any other documents.
-It is strongly recommended that all documentation be submitted via U.S. Mail, fax or email.
+It is strongly recommended that all applications be submitted via U.S. Mail.
 Cash is not accepted.

 The Lead Abatement Contractor License is for companies that perform lead hazard reduction by means of abatement.
 You must utilize Connecticut Department of Public Health certified lead abatement supervisors to oversee such lead abatement activities and certified lead abatement workers to perform such abatement activities.